WildCodeSchool/btz-0321-aeviso-client/README.md

 Role 1 : SUPERADMIN if you logging as a superadmin you will acces to the accounting firm interface.

-Role 2 : ADMIN if you logging as a admin you will acces to the R&D manager interfaces.
+Role 2 : ADMIN if you logging as a admin you will acces to the R&D manager interface.

-Role 3 : USER if you logging as user you will acces to the collaborators interfaces.
+Role 3 : USER if you logging as user you will acces to the collaborators interface.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

 `VITE_API_URL=url-of-the-api`
-`CI= npm run build`

 ## Setup